Diabetes

 Advanced Diabetes Health Aide Course

 The goal of the course is to improve diabetes care and prevention at a community level.
-The team offers the course 2-3 times a year.
+The team offers the course two times a year.

 The Advanced Diabetes Course for CHA/P is a 10-week long course that integrates self-study, distance education and a 3-day intensive hands-on, in-person training.
 Course topics include: diabetes prevalence amongst Alaska Native people, nutrition and diabetes, physical activity and diabetes, the pathophysiology of diabetes, foot care, common diabetes medications, insulin, diabetes complications, gestational diabetes, diabetes prevention and diabetes education.
-Health Aides who complete all course requirements are eligible for 45 CMEs, 2 EMT and 3 university credits from the University of Alaska Fairbanks.
-The course is incorporated into the AA degree in community health.
+Health Aides who complete all course requirements are eligible for 45 CMEs and 2 EMT credits.

 The class is taught each spring and fall.
 For registration information or to be put on the waitlist, please contact the Diabetes program team.